robinst/pict-rs/README.md

         square using raw pixel sampling
     - `resize={int}`: produce a thumbnail of the image fitting inside an `{int}` by `{int}` square using a Lanczos2 filter.
 This is slower than sampling but looks a bit better in some cases
+    - `crop={int-w}x{int-h}`: produce a cropped version of the image with an `{int-w}` by `{int-h}` aspect ratio.
+The resulting crop will be centered on the image.
+Either the width or height of the image will remain full-size, depending on the image's aspect ratio and the requested aspect ratio.
+For example, a 1600x900 image cropped with a 1x1 aspect ratio will become 900x900.
+A 1600x1100 image cropped with a 16x9 aspect ratio will become 1600x900.

     Supported `ext` file extensions include `png`, `jpg`, and `webp`